Painting a bathroom — the essential steps to follow for a clean and fresh finish

 Cut in all areas again and add a second coat of paint.
 Leave the paint to dry for 30-60 minutes.

-When the paint is dry, look to remove all painters' tape, clear away the dust sheets, tidy up and put back all fittings.
+When the paint is dry, look to remove all masking tape, clear away the dust sheets, tidy up and put back all fittings.

 The choice is all yours, but this will largely depend on the bathroom area.
-Bathrooms are typically more compact than other parts of the house, which means a light colour or shade is a good choice to give a sense of space.
+Bathrooms are typically more compact than other parts of the house, which means when it comes to choosing bathroom colour ideas, a light colour or shade is often a good choice to give a sense of space.

-"Whatever paint colour you opt for, ensure it ties in with your floor and wall tiles," says Claire Lloyd, editor of Homebuilding & Renovating.
+"Whatever paint colour you opt for, ensure it ties in with your floor and wall tiles," says Claire Lloyd, brand director of Homebuilding & Renovating.
 "Neutrals such as white and grey painted walls tend to work with most tiles, and often allow for vibrant coloured or patterned tiles."

-"Grey bathroom ideas remain on trend, but colours such as dark blues and dusty pinks are making an appearance in our homes — particularly in en suites and cloakrooms, where we're perhaps a little bolder with our choices."
+"Grey bathroom ideas remain on trend, but colours such as dark blues and pink bathroom ideas are making an appearance in our homes – particularly in en suites and cloakrooms, where we're perhaps a little bolder with our choices."

 This will depend on the size of your bathroom and how much of it needs to be painted.